 \subsection{Mixed Matrices and Mixed Polynomial Matrices}

 Let $\setF$ be a field and $\setK$ a subfield of $\setF$.
-A typical setting in the context of DAEs is $\setF = \setR$ and $\setK = \setQ$.
+A typical setting in the context of DAEs is $\setK = \setQ$ and $\setF$ is the extension field of $\setQ$ obtained by adjoining the set of independent physical parameters.
 A matrix $T$ over $\setF$ is said to be \emph{generic} if the set of nonzero entries of $T$ is algebraically independent over $\setK$.
 A \emph{mixed matrix} with respect to $\prn{\setK, \setF}$ is a matrix in the form of $Q+T$, where $Q$ is a matrix over $\setK$ and $T$ is a generic matrix.
-A \emph{layered mixed matrix} (or \emph{LM-matrix}) is a mixed matrix such that nonzero rows of $Q$ and $T$ are disjoint.
+A mixed matrix $A = Q + T$ is called a \emph{layered mixed matrix} (or \emph{LM-matrix}) if there exists a bipartition $\set{R_Q, R_T}$ of $\Row(A)$ such that all nonzero entries of $Q$ and $T$ are in rows $R_Q$ and $R_T$, respectively.
 An LM-matrix $A$ can be expressed as $A = \binom{Q}{T}$.

 A polynomial matrix $A(s) = \sum_{k=0}^l s^k A_k$ is called a \emph{mixed polynomial matrix} if it is expressed as $A_k = Q_k + T_k$ with $Q_k$ and $T_k$ that satisfy the following conditions: \begin{enumerate}[label={(MP-Q)}] \item[(MP-Q)] Each $Q_k$ $\prn{k = 0, \ldots, l}$ is a matrix over $\setK$. \item[(MP-T)] The set of nonzero entries of $T_0, \ldots, T_l$ is algebraically independent over $\setK$. \end{enumerate} A \emph{layered mixed polynomial matrix} (or \emph{LM-polynomial matrix}) is a mixed polynomial matrix such that nonzero rows of $Q(s) = \sum_{k=0}^l s^k Q_k$ and $T(s) = \sum_{k=0}^l s^k T_k$ are disjoint.
 An LM-polynomial matrix is expressed as $A(s) = \binom{Q(s)}{T(s)}$.